-Fieldwork Requirements
+Fieldwork Requirements:

 Yearly physical examinations, immunizations, and CPR certification are required by fieldwork sites.
 In addition, many settings require students to be fingerprinted and undergo a criminal history review.
 Students are responsible for the arrangements and costs of these, as well as for transportation to and from fieldwork settings.
-The Level II Fieldwork must be completed prior to the start of the Doctoral Capstone Experience.
 A felony conviction may prevent student placement at some fieldwork settings.